hnoraa/pixelToMidi/README.md

             - pitch = R
     2. Take the G value
         - G is note duration
-        - still working on this one
+        - Still working on this one
     3. Take the B value
         - B is volume
         1. If B > 100